How to make a cyclone dust collector

 Why build a cyclone dust collector

 - A cyclone dust collector is cleaner and safer than standard collectors.
 There is a big cloud that comes from the collection bag when removed.
-When using the cyclone’s primary collection point, there are only heavier chips and debris.
+There are only heavier chips and debris when using the cyclone’s primary collection point.
 That does not produce much dirt.

 - The cyclone dust collector does not allow the dust particles to be in contact with the filter.
 That is why the frequency of cleaning or replacing a filter is low.

 - The amount of dust removed from the fixed filter screens is amazing.